Shredded Pork Burritos

 - Cut roast in half.
 Combine 2 tablespoons brown sugar, 2 teaspoons paprika, pepper flakes, cumin and salt; rub over meat.
 Place in a 4-qt. slow cooker.
 Add the cola, broth, onion and garlic.
 Cover and cook on low for 8-10 hours or until meat is tender.

 - Set meat aside until cool enough to handle.
 Remove meat from bones; discard bones.
-Shred meat with two forks.
+Shred meat with 2 forks.
 Skim fat from cooking juices and return meat to slow cooker.
 Stir in remaining brown sugar and paprika.
 Cover and cook on low for 1 hour or until heated through.

 - Meanwhile, in a blender, combine the mayonnaise, milk, tomatillos, cilantro, jalapeno, dressing mix, lime juice, garlic and cayenne.
 Cover and process until blended.
 Pour into a small bowl.
 Chill until serving.

 - Using a slotted spoon, spoon 1/2 cup filling off center on each tortilla.
 Drizzle with some of the tomatillo sauce.
 Fold sides and ends over filling and roll up.
 Serve with remaining sauce.
-Yield: 16 servings (2-1/3 cups sauce).

 My large family LOVES this recipe (and we have some "food critics"!)
 I have doubled it using 7 qt crockpot and it works as well.
 If you want to increase the heat and add to the layers of flavor, add a few chopped up chipotle peppers in adobo sauce!
 The tomatillo sauce is heaven!
 This recipe is always a hit!
 Repeat, repeat, repeat!
 Adjust spice level according to guests -we make it mild by cutting down on peppers when grand kids present!